twitocode/Tantalum/content/Notes/Religion/Unit 3 Review.md

 ___
 # What happens to us through liturgy?
-1. God Gathers us: sense of community/unity
+1. **God Gathers us**: sense of community/unity
-2. God and creation exchange gifts: we praise and receive his grace
+2. **God and creation exchange gifts**: we praise and receive his grace
 3. Mystery of God’s love is known through ritual, symbol and word
-4. Liturgy achieves our salvation: makes us agents of love to go and Liturgy promotes moral living: live faith in action by applying the teachings of Jesus
+4. **Liturgy achieves our salvation**: makes us agents of love to go
+5. **Liturgy promotes moral living**: live faith in action by applying the teachings of Jesus
 <!--ID: 1748199550489-->